 As a divorce mediator, I coach clients every day on a variety of topics relating to their separation.
 When there are children involved, we spend a lot of time working through communication issues.
 These issues may include: how to tell the kids, how to set up a good plan for children and how to keep our post-separation communication positive for their sake.
 Divorce mediation is about shifting the focus away from the past and onto a more positive future.
 Having worked with over 300 separating couples, I have observed so many inspirational situations on how parents handle separation.
 I will share some of those stories in the hopes that it would inspire others who are going through a separation.

 1. Mom coming over to Dad’s house to tuck in the child.

 When the children were set to sleep at Dad’s house for the first time, the 7-year-old was having difficulty settling in for the night.
 She told her Dad, I want to go ‘home’.
 After trying to reassure her that she would get used to having 2 houses, Dad made the decision to message Mom to see if she was available to come over.
-So Mom came over, they read their daughter a story, spent some time with her in her new room and eventually the little one fell asleep.
+So Mom came over, they read their daughter a story, spent some time with her in her new room and eventually, the little one fell asleep.

 I told them that I noticed a sense of calm and respect between them that wasn’t there before.
-I asked them what changed.
-Dad replied, “don’t get me wrong, she still pushes my buttons and I am sure I push hers, but before I call her or send a text message, I take out a picture of my kids (he pulled out a picture he kept in his wallet).
+‘What changed?’
+I asked them.
+Dad replied, “don’t get me wrong, she still pushes my buttons and I am sure I push hers.
+But before I call her or send a text message, I take out a picture of my kids.
+He pulled out a picture he kept in his wallet.
 I look at it for a few seconds and then I usually don’t send the message or make the call.
 Because I know if I get angry with her, it’s like I am getting angry with them.”

 By Colette Fortin, Owner Fairway Divorce Solutions Waterloo-Wellington